-A. Minimum size: Thirteen inches (13")

-- 1. There is no commercial possession limit for witch flounder provided the vessel is fishing in State waters and does not have a Federal permit authorizing the commercial harvest of witch flounder. - Vessels in possession of a Federal permit authorizing the commercial harvest of witch flounder in Federal waters may harvest, possess, or land witch flounder in State waters in the amount equal to the Federal Regulations.
+- A. Minimum size: Fourteen inches (14"). - B. Fishing year: The recreational Witch flounder fishery shall operate on a May 1 through April 30 fishing year. - C. Possession Limit: - 1.
+There is no recreational possession limit for Witch flounder provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of Witch flounder. - 2.
+Vessels in possession of a federal permit authorizing the recreational harvest of Witch flounder in federal waters may harvest, possess, or land Witch flounder in state waters in the amount equal to the federal regulations.